teamhanko/hanko/backend/docs/Config.md

     origin: "https://example.com"
 ```

-If the login instead is available at `https://login.example.com` then the config would look like this:
+If the login should be available at `https://login.example.com` instead, then the WebAuthn config would look like this:

 ```yaml
 webauthn: